mmlacak/crochess/README.md

 - pygtk 2+, but not 3+
 - Python 2.7+, but not 3+

-To compile book itself into PDF, you'll need:
-- minimal LaTeX installation, with following packages:
+To compile book itself into PDF, you'll need minimal LaTeX installation, with following packages:
   - inputenc
   - charter
   - helvet